 To see the curriculum for your area of interest you’ll use the web program, Degree Works.
 This program is accessible even if you are not currently a student with Stockton University.

-- If you are a current student at Stockton University, access your portal for Degree Works, then look for the “what if” option to explore the various paths towards degree completion.
+If you are a current student at Stockton University, access Degree Works through the portal, then choose the “what if” option to explore the various paths towards degree completion.

 Instructions on How to Use Curriculum Tool